 - We strive to provide complete care for our patients.
 Learn more about all the services we provide.

-Have you looked in your cat’s mouth lately?
-Cats, just like people, need to have regular dental check ups.
-Oral disease is present in most cats over the age of 3.
+Did you know that oral disease is present in most cats over the age of 3?
 Although daily brushing is recommended, the reality is only a small percentage of owners are able to brush their cat’s teeth.